Resources for Child Care Providers

 - A copy of your parent handbook or information packet given to parents.

-- Contact CCS 800-996-7589 and set up a time to meet with a CCS Supervisor to go over requirements and gather additional information about your facility/home.
+- Contact CCS 800-996-7589 and set up a time to meet with CCS staff to review requirements and gather additional information about your facility/home.

-- Once all documentation has been provided, the CCS Supervisor will set up a time to meet with you at your facility/home to go over CCS policies and sign provider paperwork.
+- Once all documentation has been provided, CCS Staff will set up a time to meet with you at your facility/home review CCS policies and sign provider paperwork.

 - If you are interested in having an eligible relative receive payment for providing childcare to your child or children, please contact your client service specialist.